syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Customizing-Font.md

 ## DefaultFontColor

-The SfRichTextEditor provides support to modify the default font color used in the Rich text editor control.The default font color of the Rich Text Editor can be changed using the FontColor property.
+The SfRichTextEditor provides support to modify the default font color used in the Rich text editor control.The default font color of the Rich Text Editor can be changed using the DefaultFontColor property.

 {% tabs %}